APPLICATION FOR 2014

 We are no longer accepting applications for 2014.

 Each fall, the Chesapeake Semester will engage a select group of students in the interdisciplinary study of North America’s largest estuary, the Chesapeake Bay.

 This is a four-course program for 16 credits offered only in the fall.
 It combines intensive study, field work, and outdoor adventure.
-Students might band songbirds at sunrise, muck through the marsh, kayak on the river, research aquatic organisms, hike in the mountains and sleep beneath the stars, all in the same week.
+Students might wake to write poetry at sunrise, muck through the marsh, kayak on the river, research aquatic organisms, hike in the mountains and sleep beneath the stars, all in the same week.
 Class work and day trips are supplemented with four themed “journeys” away from campus.
-On the final journey, participants will travel to Peru to for a comparative study of culture, economics, politics, law, and ethics.
+On the final journey, participants will travel to Belize for a comparative study of culture, economics, politics, law, and ethics.